All About Visiting Yellowstone in June

 Things To Do In June

 Fishing season begins at the end of May, and the West side of the park is where you want to go until the end of June.
-The Madison, Gibbon and Firehole Rivers are flowing very well and are stocked with trout in late May through late June.
-Permits are required for any fishing in the park and can be purchased at any visitor center, or fly stores outside Yellowstone.
+The Madison, Gibbon, and Firehole Rivers are flowing very well and are stocked with trout in late May through late June.
+Permits are required for any fishing in the park and can be purchased at any visitor center or fly stores outside Yellowstone.
+Wildlife viewing and photography are also popular activities.
+As you are more than likely to get stopped by animals on the road at one point or another, might as well take some pictures.
+The Yellowstone grizzly bears are a treat to see along with the iconic bison and elk that roam the park.
+Stargazing and night sky photography are also great options if you’re willing to put on some layers and venture out at night.
+The brilliant stars and milky way makes for excellent photography and getting some of the geysers in the foreground lit up with painted light gives you unique pictures.

 Hiking is wonderful in June, as all areas of the park have opened.
 There may still be snow at higher elevations at the beginning of the month, but trails at lower elevations provide many miles of hiking enjoyment.
 And as the snow begins to melt, trails at higher elevation become accessible.
 Before hitting the trail, you can look into the trail conditions, so you know how to prepare.
 Consider going with a guiding company—the company takes care of all the logistics and permits, so all you have to worry about is enjoying the scenery around you.

-Backpacking is ideal in June, once the snow has melted and you can get into the high country.
-Backcountry permits may be a little harder to obtain as the month progresses because the summer crowds start to arrive.
-But, as long as you are flexible with your itinerary and plan in advance, you should be able to get the route you desire.
+Backpacking is ideal in June as the snow has melted and you can get into the high country.
+Backcountry permits may be a little harder to obtain as the month progresses because the summer crowds start to arrive, but as long as you are flexible with your itinerary and plan in advance, you should be able to get the route you desire.

 Weather in June

-The weather in Yellowstone during the month of June is warm during the day, and gradually becomes very summer-like.
+Yellowstone is a large park with elevations ranging from around 6000 ft to over 11,000 ft and encompassing 3,471 square miles.
+As a result of this, the weather in the park can change drastically from one area to another.
+Make sure to check the weather at the specific location that you are planning on visiting to see what gear and clothing you should pack.
+While the winter requires much more specific gear depending which area you will be visiting, the summer is generally rather similar throughout the park.
+The weather in Yellowstone during the month of June is warm during the day, and gradually becomes very summer-like while still remaining chilly at night.
 The average temperature for Mammoth Hot Springs is a high of 70, and a low of 42 degrees Fahrenheit (21/ 5 degrees Celsius).
 At Yellowstone Lake, the average temperature is a high of 62, and a low of 34 degrees Fahrenheit (16/ 1 degrees Celsius).
-On average, there are 8 days of rain in June.
+On average, there are 9 days of rain in June.
+Snow is also not unheard of in June and it typically snows once in the month.

 Join a Guided Hiking Adventure